 The local community here has really pulled together since the fires and we regularly help each other with workgroups.
 We’ve also set up a community tool bank.
 So you’ll get the opportunity to help many others as well as Quinta do Vale.
 If you have a trade or you’re a skilled DIYer, you will be especially appreciated.

-Meanwhile I continue to grapple with officialdom in the hopes we can get some kind of help with rebuilding the wee house.
+Meanwhile I continue to grapple with officialdom and mountains of paperwork in the hopes we can get some kind of help with rebuilding the wee house.
 As of June 2018, this is looking more likely, but is still a way off being contracted to a building company and timetabled.